CARNEGIE HALL PRESENTS

 The New York Pops

-Follow The New York Pops on Facebook (facebook.com/newyorkpops), Instagram (@thenewyorkpops), and Twitter (@newyorkpops).
+Follow The New York Pops on Facebook (facebook.com/thenewyorkpops), Instagram (@thenewyorkpops), and Twitter (@thenewyorkpops).

 Steven Reineke has established himself as one of North America’s leading conductors of popular music.
-This season, Mr. Reineke celebrates his 10th anniversary as music director of The New York Pops at Carnegie Hall.
-Additionally, he is principal pops conductor of the National Symphony Orchestra at the John F. Kennedy Center for the Performing Arts, and principal pops conductor of the Houston Symphony and the Toronto Symphony Orchestra.
-He previously held the posts of principal pops conductor of the Long Beach and Modesto symphony orchestras, and associate conductor of the Cincinnati Pops Orchestra.
+In addition to serving as music director and conductor of The New York Pops at Carnegie Hall, Mr. Reineke is principal pops conductor of the National Symphony Orchestra at the John F. Kennedy Center for the Performing Arts, and principal pops conductor of the Houston Symphony and the Toronto Symphony Orchestra.

 Mr. Reineke is a frequent guest conductor with The Philadelphia Orchestra, and his extensive North American conducting appearances include performances with the orchestras of Atlanta, Cincinnati, Edmonton, San Francisco, and Sarasota.
-On stage, he has created programs and collaborated with a range of leading artists from the worlds of hip-hop, Broadway, television, and rock who include Common, Kendrick Lamar, Nas, Sutton Foster, Megan Hilty, Cheyenne Jackson, Wayne Brady, Peter Frampton, and Ben Folds, among others.
-In 2017, he was featured on National Public Radio’s All Things Considered with the National Symphony Orchestra performing live music excerpts between news segments—a first in the show’s 45-year history.
-In 2018, Mr. Reineke led the National Symphony Orchestra with hip-hop legend Nas performing his seminal album Illmatic on PBS’s Great Performances.
+On stage, Mr. Reineke has created programs and collaborated with a range of leading artists from the worlds of hip-hop, R&B, Broadway, television, and rock, including Maxwell, Common, Kendrick Lamar, Cynthia Erivo, Sutton Foster, Megan Hilty, Cheyenne Jackson, Wayne Brady, Peter Frampton, and Ben Folds, among others.
+In 2017, he was featured on National Public Radio’s All Things Considered, leading the National Symphony Orchestra performing live music excerpts between news segments—a first in the show’s 45-year history.
+In 2018, Mr. Reineke led the National Symphony Orchestra with hip-hop legend Nas, performing his seminal album Illmatic on PBS’s Great Performances.

 As the creator of more than 100 orchestral arrangements for the Cincinnati Pops Orchestra, Mr. Reineke’s work has been performed worldwide and can be heard on numerous Cincinnati Pops Orchestra recordings on the Telarc label.
-His symphonic works Celebration Fanfare, Legend of Sleepy Hollow, and Casey at the Bat are performed frequently.
-His Sun Valley Festival Fanfare was used to commemorate the Sun Valley Summer Symphony’s pavilion, and his Festival Te Deum and Swan’s Island Sojourn were debuted by the Cincinnati Symphony and Cincinnati Pops orchestras.
+His symphonic works Celebration Fanfare, Legend of Sleepy Hollow, and Casey at the Bat are performed frequently across North America.
+His Sun Valley Festival Fanfare was used to commemorate the Sun Valley Summer Symphony’s pavilion, and his Festival Te Deum and Swans Island Sojourn were debuted by the Cincinnati Symphony and Cincinnati Pops orchestras.
 His numerous wind ensemble compositions are published by the C. L. Barnhouse Company and are performed by concert bands worldwide.

 Essential Voices USA

 Judith Clurman’s Essential Voices USA (EVUSA) is one of New York’s preeminent choral ensembles.
 It performs in many of the city’s iconic venues and at many notable events, and records and premieres works by America’s finest composers and lyricists.
-It appears regularly on stage with The New York Pops in its series at Carnegie Hall, and performed on NBC’s broadcast of Macy’s 4th of July Fireworks Spectacular in 2014 and at the Rockefeller Center Tree Lighting.
+It appears regularly on stage with The New York Pops in its series at Carnegie Hall, and performed on NBC’s broadcast of Macy’s 4th of July Fireworks Spectacular in 2014 and the Rockefeller Center Tree Lighting.
 The ensemble comprises a talented roster of seasoned professionals and auditioned volunteers, dynamically fitted to the unique needs of each project.
-EVUSA participated in the presidential inaugural activities in 2013 and held a month-long residency at National Public Radio.
-The ensemble has performed with a diverse and impressive array of artists from the world of opera and musical theater, and has premiered works by composers who include Milton Babbitt, Jason Robert Brown, Jennifer Higdon, Nico Muhly, and Howard Shore.
-EVUSA Youth Workshop provides selected high school students the opportunity to participate in anti-bullying workshops with members of the chorus.
-The ensemble’s recordings include Celebrating the American Spirit; Cherished Moments: Songs of the Jewish Spirit; Holiday Harmonies: Songs of Christmas; and Season of Light: Songs of Thanksgiving, Christmas, Chanukah, New Year.
+EVUSA participated in the presidential inaugural activities in 2013 and held a monthlong residency at National Public Radio.
+EVUSA has performed with a diverse and impressive array of artists from the world of opera and musical theater, and has premiered works by such composers as Milton Babbitt, Jason Robert Brown, Jennifer Higdon, Nico Muhly, Stephen Schwartz, and Howard Shore.
+The ensemble has recorded for Acis, Sono Luminus, and Broadway Records.

 Judith Clurman is an Emmy- and Grammy-nominated conductor and educator.
-She is also the musical director and conductor of the Symphony Singers and the Macy’s Singing Christmas Tree float in the Macy’s Thanksgiving Day Parade.
-She is a member of the faculty of the Manhattan School of Music’s Musical Theatre program.
-Her arrangements and compositions are being performed this year by The New York Pops, the Boston Pops, and various symphonies and choruses.
-Her work has been heard for 21 years at Carnegie Hall with numerous orchestras, including the Orchestra of St Luke’s, The New York Pops, the Juilliard Choral Union, and the Boston Symphony Orchestra.
+She is also the musical director and conductor of the Symphony Singers and the Singing Christmas Tree float in the Macy’s Thanksgiving Day Parade.
+She has served as director of choral activities at The Juilliard School, and has taught at the Curtis Institute of Music as well as at Cambridge, Harvard, and Princeton universities.
+She is currently a member of the musical theater faculty of the Manhattan School of Music, and is working on a special choral project with the composition department at The Juilliard School.
+Her arrangements and compositions have been performed by The New York Pops, Houston Symphony, and the Detroit, Boston, and National symphony orchestras.
+Her works have been heard for 23 years at Carnegie Hall with orchestras that include the Orchestra of St. Luke’s, Juilliard Choral Union, and Boston Symphony Orchestra.